aataraxiaa/BikeProvider/README.md

 ## Usage

-Simply import the framework and start making requests.
+* Import the framework 'import SPBBikeProvider'
+* Make a request (nearest city, stations etc.) and consume the response

+Simple as that

 ## Requirements

-Uses CoreLocation to calculate the nearest city bike station.
+Uses CoreLocation to calculate the nearest city bike station city & stations.

 ## Installation